 - Traffic: Use traffic goals when you want to drive potential shoppers to your online store.

-- App Install: This objective is designed to help get more downloads.
+- App Install: This objective is designed to help you get more downloads.

 - Conversions: Using this objective will help you drive ad audiences to take actions on your website, such as check out, sign up, or add to cart.

-- Catalog Sales: Referred to as Shopping Catalogues, this campaign objective is designed to help Pinterest users discover your products while browsing for inspiration.
+- Catalog Sales: Referred to as Shopping Catalogs, this campaign objective is designed to help Pinterest users discover your products while browsing for inspiration.

 Now it’s time to create your ad groups and input all your targeting requirements.
 This includes selecting your ad group audience, interest targeting, and keywords, as well as demographics and placement.
 Here’s a short summary of each targeting option.

-- Interests: Choose interests your target audience may be searching in relation to your niche.
-These should be relevant to your promoted pin to be effective.
+- Interests: Choose interests your target audience may be searching for in relation to your niche.
+These should be relevant to your promoted Pin to be effective.

 - Keywords: Here, you can add specific Pinterest keywords to determine which Pinterest searches your ad will show in.
 You will have broad, phrase, and exact match options.